Which came first, the chicken or the egg? Let’s take a simplified view:

 Put the chick in clean warm water soaking its rear end in it.
 Gently remove the dried droppings and apply vegetable or mineral oil to the area.
 Avoid using any diaper cream as other chicks tend to peck it and this can be harmful.
 You can put the chicks safely back in the brooder or in a separate place where it might not be pecked by other chicks.

 Fill the waterer with chlorinated water to avoid the spread of infection in your batch of chicks.

 5. Exposed Brain

 This too is caused by high temperature during the early stages of incubation.

 6. Intestines Outside of Abdomen

-If the eggs are exposed to extreme temperatures such as near freezing temperature or high temperature during mid-incubation, this may lead to the aforementioned anomaly.
+If the eggs are exposed to extreme temperatures such as near-freezing temperatures or high temperatures during mid-incubation, this may lead to the aforementioned anomaly.

 7. Crooked Parts